hornjason/ansible_cloud/README.md

 ## Synopsis

-This repository contains the Ansible Roles for deploying OpenStack on given hardware.
+This repository contains the Ansible Roles for deploying OpenStack on given hardware, tested on Openstack Liberty->Newton on KVM and ESXi hypervisors.
+The deployment mechanism for openstack is packstack but most of the work come from the BMaaS provided before hand and the ability to scale your cloud at will.

 ## Code Example